ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 A deployable architecture is cloud automation for deploying a common architectural pattern that combines one or more cloud resources that are designed for easy deployment, scalability, and modularity that solves a customer-defined problem.
 A deployable architecture can have one or more architecture variations and multiple configurations for those architectures, based on the customer business needs.
 Deployable architectures can be onboarded to the {{site.data.keyword.cloud_notm}} catalog and are displayed as tiles in the catalog after you go through the publishing process and get approval in Partner Center.

+Categories of third-party deployable architectures that you can select in Partner Center:
+* Converged infrastructure
+* Enterprise applications

 Deployable architectures are different from software in that they require an architecture diagram, and offer the ability to list dependencies.
 A deployable architecture can have up to three architecture variations.
 This means that a single deployable architecture tile in the {{site.data.keyword.cloud_notm}} catalog can have different options for a user to try out that might be considered small, medium, or large variations.
 Or, the different architectures might be based on capability or complexity for running a proof of concept or production workload that uses names like quick start, standard, or advanced.

-The only deployable architecture type that {{site.data.keyword.cloud_notm}} supports currently is Terraform.
+The only deployable architecture type that {{site.data.keyword.cloud_notm}} supports is Terraform.

 For more information, see [What is a deployable architecture?](/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) and [Getting set up to sell deployable architectures](/docs/sell?topic=sell-da-getting-started&interface=ui).